polterguy/ingen/help-files/InGen/04 - General architecture.md

 has an administrative interface, only accessible for administrators of the system by default.
 This module allows the user to purchase tickets to exhibits.
 The tickets module features PayPal support for purchasing tickets, but this can be easily changed as you see fit.
+An administrator can through its backend accept tickets and mark these as _"used"_.

+When a guest orders tickets, the system will by default ask the guest to sign up for the Theme Park's marketing newsletter, collecting the customer's email address in the process.

 ### Tours module